MicrosoftDocs/mixed-reality/mixed-reality-docs/system-gesture.md

 ---
 # System gesture

 The system gesture is a hand gesture used to invoke the Start Menu.
-It is the equivalent to pressing the Windows key on the keyboard, the Xbox button on an Xbox controller, or the Windows button on the immersive headset motion controller.
-It will be important to understand which gestures are reserved for the system on each version of Mixed Reality devices to prevent conflicts.
+It is the equivalent of pressing the Windows key on the keyboard, the Xbox button on an Xbox controller, or the Windows button on the immersive headset motion controller.
+It's important to understand which gestures are reserved for the system on each version of Mixed Reality devices to prevent conflicts.

 ## Device support